minad/consult/README.md

 You probably guessed from the name that this package took inspiration from [Counsel](https://github.com/abo-abo/swiper#counsel) by Oleh Krehel.
-Note that we are not yet on the same level as Counsel in terms of covered functionality.

 Some of the commands found in this package originated in the [Selectrum wiki](https://github.com/raxod502/selectrum/wiki/Useful-Commands).